 - where necessary to protect individuals from harm or injury

 - for purposes connected to the delivery of the service such as IT support; procurement; legal/financial advice and support and the delivery of internal audit and risk management

 - to take decisions at the appropriate level in terms of the Council’s Scheme of Governance - either by Committee or under delegated officer authority

 - to allow the statistical analysis of data so we can plan the provision of services

-- to process and respond to requests for information under the Freedom of Information (Scotland) Act 2002; the Environmental Information (Scotland) Regulations 2004 and the General Data Protection Regulation/Data Protection Act 2018
+- to process and respond to requests for information under the Freedom of Information (Scotland) Act 2002; the Environmental Information (Scotland) Regulations 2004 and the UK General Data Protection Regulation/Data Protection Act 2018

 - to process and respond to complaints made to Fife Council and to process petitions submitted by third parties to the Council.